DogRacer78/Abstract-App-To-Source-Code/METHODS.md

 # Abstract Commands
-A simple guide to show the command that have been tested at current
+A simple guide to show the commands that have been implemented at current.

 ## General Notes
 All commands follow a similar syntax of *method-name_extra-info_id-of-element*